ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 ```sh
 sudo vi /var/www/html/wordpress/wp-config.php
 ```

+_The highlighted parameters are the ones that need to be comfigured_

 * Input the credientials of the user you created when configuring the Databse Server then save and exit the file.